 18. I lost my license/ID card.
 Will I have to get one of these new licenses/IDs?

-Answer: Yes, as of January 2021 you will no longer be allowed to replace or renew a license or ID card online if you are not Real ID compliant.
-For faster service you may make an appoint at www.alachuacollector.com For information on what to bring in please visit https://www.flhsmv.gov/driver-licenses-id-cards/what-to-bring/
+Answer: Yes, as of January 2021 you will no longer be allowed to replace or renew a driver license or ID card online if you are not Real ID compliant.
+Appointments are required to receive service at a branch office and can be scheduled at Book Appointment.
+If you are already Real ID Compliant (Gold star in the upper right of license) you may obtain a replacement online through the State’s MyDMV Portal.

 19. My last name is different than what is on my primary identification document.
 What should I do?

 Answer: We need to see proof of your name change.

 If your name has changed multiple times, you must present a document trail that links your current name to your primary identification document.
 If your name has changed due to marriage or a court order, you must submit the original or a certified copy of your marriage certificate(s) or court order(s).
 Church certificates are not acceptable.
 For example, let’s say the last name on your birth certificate is Brown.
 You got married and changed your name to Smith.
 You got divorced, remarried, and your name changed to Johnson.
 You must provide a marriage certificate showing your name change from Brown to Smith, and you must also show a marriage certificate of your name change from Smith to Johnson.
 If your marriage certificate showing your name change to Johnson has your maiden name Brown listed on it, you will not need to bring in any previous marriage licenses.
 If you bring in a valid US passport in your current name, we do not need a birth certificate or any marriage licenses.

 20. I have lost my Social Security card.
 How can I get a new one?